 5. Some Entertainment Requires Reservations

 On Royal’s larger ships, some entertainment requires reservations.
-You can wait to reserve your spot onboard…or, you can reserve your selections pre-cruise.
-We always book our entertainment online before cruising to ensure we never miss a show.
-If your cruise ship includes some shows that require reservations, we highly recommend you book before you set sail as well, as preferred show times do fill up quickly.
+You can wait to reserve your spot onboard or you can reserve your selections pre-cruise.
+We always book our entertainment online before cruising to ensure we never miss a show we want to see.
+If your cruise ship includes some shows that require reservations, we highly recommend you book before you set sail, as preferred show times do fill up quickly.
 For shows that do not require reservations, we advise getting to the venue about 30 minutes before show time for the best seats.